oracle/graal/docs/enterprise-overview/support.md

 Oracle GraalVM Enterprise Edition is licensed under the [Oracle Technology Network License Agreement for GraalVM Enterprise Edition](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html) for developing, testing, prototyping, and demonstrating Your application.

-For production use, GraalVM Enterprise is available as part of the [Oracle Java SE Subscription](https://www.oracle.com/uk/java/java-se-subscription/) which includes 24x7x365 [Oracle premier support](https://www.oracle.com/support/premier/) and the access to [My Oracle Support (MOS)](https://www.oracle.com/support/).
+For production use, GraalVM Enterprise is available as part of the [Oracle Java SE Subscription](https://www.oracle.com/uk/java/java-se-subscription/) which includes 24x7x365 [Oracle premier support](https://www.oracle.com/support/premier/) and access to [My Oracle Support (MOS)](https://www.oracle.com/support/).

 GraalVM Enterprise focuses on support for Java LTS releases for production deployments.
 See [Versions Roadmap of Oracle GraalVM Enterprise Edition](../../release-notes/enterprise/graalvm-enterprise-version-roadmap.md) for more information.